Middle Child: Background and release

 On January 20, 2019, J. Cole cleared his Instagram page, the next day Cole cryptically posted a series of posts with lines from the song.
-They read: I'm Counting My Bullets, I'm Loading My Clips, I'm Writing Down Names, and I'm Making A List, J Cole later deleted the posts.
+They read: I'm Counting My Bullets, I'm Loading My Clips, I'm Writing Down Names, I'm Making A List, J Cole later deleted the posts.
 Then, later that same day, Cole announced on social media that he was releasing "Middle Child" on January 23, 2019, at 9:00 PM EST, and uploaded the cover art which featured the song's title capitalized over a static grey background.

 On January 25, 2019, in an interview with Complex, producer T-Minus revealed that they made the song about two months before the highly promoted Dreamville recording sessions, which were held the same month "Middle Child" was released.
 He also spoke about the process he and Cole took making the song:

 No. Well, the way we work is we kind of just start from scratch, and we just brainstorm from there.
 Him and his manager had an idea to pull a sample out, so we went online and we found this really cool loop.
 The moment we heard it, we all reacted to it.
 Cole fell in love with it, and I could tell he had the vision for what he wanted.
 So he heard the sample and we were like, "Yo, we gotta do something on this."
 So we started filling the track out.
 It all happened in one day.
 We filled this beat out, he started writing to it, he recorded it—it was pretty much done within that day.
 The whole record.
 It was just a moment and it was actually one of the last days of sessions that we did.
 We did like a five day run of just working, and it was the last day, so it came right in the nick of time.